hansen12hong/hansen12hong.github.io/_publications/2025-01-31-straw-burning-regulation.md

 collection: CAER-IFPRI Best Paper Award
 category: working_papers
 permalink: /publication/2025-01-31-straw-burning-regulation
-excerpt: 'This paper examines the effects of straw burning regulations on pollution substitution and received the CAER-IFPRI Best Paper Award.'
+excerpt: 'This paper examines the consequences of straw burning regulation in China.
+We find that the regulation reduces burning activities and air pollution.
+However, farmers responds to the policy by increasing fertilizer and pesticide usage, leading to unintended water pollution.'
 date: 2025-01-31
 venue: 'CAER-IFPRI Best Paper Award'
 paperurl: ''